yasgreen93/CV/README.md

 #### Fast learner

 For the Makers Academy final project five weeks into learning JavaScript, I completed a project in full stack JavaScript including Angular, Node.js and Express.
-Node.js was not taught on the course and I managed to learn and build a fully functioning website with
+Node.js and Express was not taught on the course and I managed to learn and build a fully functioning website using those frameworks within two weeks.

 ## Education